-Green tea extract interferes with the formation of amyloid plaques in Alzheimer's diseaseMarch 5th, 2013 in Alzheimer's disease & dementia /
+Green tea extract interferes with the formation of amyloid plaques in Alzheimer's diseaseMarch 5, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—Researchers at the University of Michigan have found a new potential benefit of a molecule in green tea: preventing the misfolding of specific proteins in the brain.